ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional parameters "to_rs" and "from_rs".
 The "to_rs" parameter can be used in an access token request sent by C to the token endpoint at the AS.
 The "from_rs" parameter can be used in an access token response, sent by the AS in reply to a request to the token endpoint from C.

 * The "to_rs" parameter is OPTIONAL in an access token request.
-The presence of this parameter indicates that C wishes the AS to relay the information specified therein to the RS, when the AS uploads the issued access token to the RS per the new ACE workflow defined in {{sec-workflow}}.
+The presence of this parameter indicates that C wishes the AS to relay the information specified therein to the RS, when the AS uploads the issued access token to the RS per the SDC workflow defined in {{sec-workflow}}.
 This parameter MUST NOT be present if the "token_upload" parameter defined in {{sec-token_upload}} is not present in the access token request.

-  If present, this parameter specifies the information that C wishes the AS to relay to the RS, when uploading the access token to the RS on behalf of C. If considered together with the access token, this information is expected to consist in what C would have uploaded to the authz-info endpoint at the RS, if uploading the access token per the original ACE workflow.
+  If present, this parameter specifies the information that C wishes the AS to relay to the RS, when uploading the access token to the RS on behalf of C. If considered together with the access token, this information is expected to consist in what C would have uploaded to the authz-info endpoint at the RS, if uploading the access token per the original workflow.
 When the access token request is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

   The semantics and encoding of the information specified in this parameter depend on the specific profile of ACE used. {{sec-to_rs-from_rs-oscore-profile}} defines those for when this parameter is used with the OSCORE profile {{RFC9203}}.

 * The "from_rs" parameter is OPTIONAL in an access token response.
-The presence of this parameter indicates that the AS has to relay the information specified therein to C, which the AS has received from the RS after having successfully uploaded the access token to the RS per the new ACE workflow defined in {{sec-workflow}}.
+The presence of this parameter indicates that the AS has to relay the information specified therein to C, which the AS has received from the RS after having successfully uploaded the access token to the RS per the SDC workflow defined in {{sec-workflow}}.
 This parameter MUST NOT be present if the "token_upload" parameter defined in {{sec-token_upload}} is not present with value 0 in the access token response.

-  If present, this parameter specifies the information that the AS has to relay to C from the RS, following the successful upload of the access token to the RS on behalf of C. This information is expected to consist in what C would have received in a successful response from the authz-info endpoint at the RS, if uploading the access token per the original ACE workflow.
+  If present, this parameter specifies the information that the AS has to relay to C from the RS, following the successful upload of the access token to the RS on behalf of C. This information is expected to consist in what C would have received in a successful response from the authz-info endpoint at the RS, if uploading the access token per the original workflow.
 When the access token response is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

   The semantics and encoding of the information specified in this parameter depend on the specific profile of ACE used. {{sec-to_rs-from_rs-oscore-profile}} defines those for when this parameter is used with the OSCORE profile {{RFC9203}}.

 ### Use with the OSCORE Profile {#sec-to_rs-from_rs-oscore-profile}

-This section defines the semantics and encoding of the information specified in the parameters "to_rs" and "from_rs" when used with the OSCORE profile {{RFC9203}}, thereby effectively enabling the use of the new ACE workflow for that profile.
+This section defines the semantics and encoding of the information specified in the parameters "to_rs" and "from_rs" when used with the OSCORE profile {{RFC9203}}, thereby effectively enabling the use of the SDC workflow for that profile.

 The value of the "to_rs" parameter is the binary representation of a CBOR map C_MAP composed of two fields: